drupalprojects/vdd/builder/README.txt

 ** NOTES **
 Due to the additional Javascript files that are needed for the navbar module, these currently need to be manually downloaded into the relevant libraries directory.

-Due to the new ay of working, a git repo will probably have already been created which will already have a docroot and base install of Drupal (as UX/ frontend use Dev Desktop).
-In this case the easiest thing to do is to temporarily rename the project folder that has been created and install the new site.
-Once installed you can copy the docroot directory to the git repo and rename the project directory back to the original name.
-** @todo need to update the script to cater for this **